 But Haupt said “We’re pretty sure we can manage” to make the Charlotte flights work without US Airways feeding Lufthansa passengers.
 “There are no plans, on a short-term basis” to change the flight to Munich.

 Short-term basis?
 Pretty sure we can manage?
 That’s really not very reassuring.
 Airlines will, of course, publicly state their commitment to a market until the moment come that they drop a market.
 That’s just common sense.
-And it’s also just common sense that the future of Lufthansa’s CLT-Munich flight is uncertain in the medium term despite those public reassurances, as what is now US Airways goes from being an ally of Lufthansa to an adversary.Read full article » Comments Off
+And it’s also just common sense that the future of Lufthansa’s CLT-Munich flight is uncertain in the medium term despite those public reassurances, as what is now US Airways goes from being an ally of Lufthansa to an adversary.Read full article » Comments Off on Lufthansa stays in Charlotte — for now

 This time at Talladega, where seating is being reduced to 80,000, down from 109,000 this year and from 147,000 (!) not that long ago.
-So it would seem that the good old days of NASCAR, at least as measured by actual race attendance, aren’t expected to come back ever again.Read full article » Comments Off
+So it would seem that the good old days of NASCAR, at least as measured by actual race attendance, aren’t expected to come back ever again.Read full article » Comments Off on Another NASCAR capacity cut

 On the airport situation, saying on WFAE that the city of Charlotte should run the airport and Jerry Orr shouldn’t be in charge.
 Specific quotes: